Investing Previous Childcare Expenses

 Coverdell Education Savings Account (ESA)

 You may make investments on a regular basis and contributions for the current year may be made until the tax filing deadline for that year (generally April 15 of the following calendar year).
 The annual ESA contribution limit is $2,000 per beneficiary.
-In addition, approved expenses are generally federal income tax free.
-State Farm Mutual Funds® may be a great choice for funding an ESA due to investment minimums that are among the lowest in the industry.
+In addition, withdrawals for qualified education expenses are generally federal income tax free.

 State Farm College Savings Plan